Bridgeport, CT Car Accident Lawyer

 Filing a Claim and Lawsuit

-A local car crash attorney can help you make and process a claim.
+A local car accident attorney can help you make and process a claim.
 Attorney George W. Ganim Jr. can work with your doctor’s office in obtaining your medical records and submission of your bills to insurance.
-Accident lawyers are skilled negotiators in securing fair settlement amounts for injury victims.
+Personal Injury lawyers are skilled negotiators in securing fair settlement amounts for injury victims.
 If the insurance company does not agree to pay a fair settlement, then your lawyer at Ganim can proceed to file a lawsuit in court and continue to fight for what is right for you.

 Bringing in a Car Accident Case to Trial